 ATHEXCSD conducts money settlements primarily in central bank money.
-Settlement in commercial bank money is performed only for very limited volumes in foreign securities.
+Settlement in commercial bank money is performed only for very limited volumes in foreign securities, at a bank with low credit rating at the time of the assessment.

 An FMI should conduct its money settlements in central bank money, where practical and available, to avoid credit and liquidity risks.